 Holders of such contracts have the ability to buy a predetermined quantity of the underlying at the expiration date at a predetermined price, also known as the strike priceStrike PriceExercise price or strike price refers to the price at which the underlying stock is purchased or sold by the persons trading in the options of calls & puts available in the derivative trading.
 Thus, the exercise price is a term used in the derivative market..
 The investor is bullish on the market.

 #2 – European Put Option

-Formula of European Option
+The formula of European Option

-Black Scholes Merton Model or BSM model is more suited for pricing of European options since one of the assumptions that this model rests on is that the options aren’t exercised early.
+Black Scholes Merton Model or BSM model is more suited for the pricing of European options since one of the assumptions that this model rests on is that the options aren’t exercised early.